henricj/dunelegacy/README.md

 If there are linker errors on a BSD platform, check to see if `/usr/local/lib` is in the link library search path (e.g., check the LIBRARY_PATH environment variable).

+### Useful CMake Targets

+There are a few helper targets defined to facilitate development:

+- `cmake --build . --target update_locale`: Scans the source code for translatable strings, updates `dunelegacy.pot`, and then merges those changes into the source `.po` files (e.g., `data/locale/German.de.po`).
+- `cmake --build . --target clangformat`: Runs `clang-format` on the codebase to enforce code style.

 ### Notes